frapplecat/moonup/README.md

 # ABOUT MOONUP

-MoonUp is a website created for a small group of amateur astronomers based in Cork city who wish to share their knowledge with as wide a range of people as possible.
+MOONup is a website created for a small group of amateur astronomers based in Cork city who wish to share their knowledge with as wide a range of people as possible.
-Parts of astromomy and the night sky are a quite niche or exclusive hobby to many people and can be appear intimidating to a novice, we'd like to change that.
+Astromomy can be appear intimidating to a novice, they'd like to change that.
-We're focused on the moon because, as our nearest celestial neighbour, it's something everyone is familiar with and it's visible from any site thoughout the year and can be enjoyed just by eye or a standard pair of binoculars.
-We've found that the moon can be taken for granted even by people who already have a passing interest in the night sky but it deosn't take much to change that mindset.
+They're focused on the moon because, as our nearest celestial neighbour, it's something everyone is familiar with, it's visible from any site thoughout the year and can be enjoyed just by eye or a standard pair of binoculars.
+However they've found that the moon can be taken for granted, even by people who already have a passing interest in the night sky, but it deosn't take much to change that mindset.
 When viewed through a telescope the usual response is just: WOW!
-The aim of the website is to hopefully develop a community, build up numbers and get lots of sign-up to the newsletter.
-Overtime the moon-shots page will contain more pictures from attendees and from the various moon watches and over meet-ups.
+The aim of the website is to hopefully develop a community, build-up numbers and get lots of sign-ups to the newsletter.
+Over time the moon-shots page will contain more pictures from attendees and from the various moon watches and meet-ups.

 <br>
 <br>